-Based on an approach adopted by the U.S. Supreme Court, the Survey on Hidden Mobility Disabilities uses the standard school bus as the unit of measure.
-The standard school bus is 35 feet (or 10.7 meters) long, and most people can visualize their walking in relation to the length of a school bus.
+Based on an approach adopted by the U.S. Supreme Court, the HMDA surveys use the standard school bus as the unit of measure.
+The standard school bus is 35 feet (or 10.7 m) long, and most people can visualize their walking in relation to the length of a school bus.

 Support for Variability and Recovery

 In contrast to some other disabilities, hidden mobility disabilities are most often variable.
-One day a person may be able to comfortably walk 50 feet, while the next day severe pain could begin at 20 feet.
+One day a person may be able to comfortably walk 15 m, while the next day severe pain could begin at 5 m.
 It is not uncommon for a person with a hidden mobility disability to begin walking across a large expanse or down a long hallway and suddenly become immobilized with pain.

 Existing census surveys assume that the use of assistive devices will solve access issues, and they often ask questions about which assistive devices are used and when.
-Data from the Survey on Hidden Mobility Disabilities confirm that two-thirds of persons with hidden mobility disabilities never use a wheelchair, electric scooter, or walker.
+HMDA research data confirm that two-thirds of persons with hidden mobility disabilities never use a wheelchair, electric scooter, or walker.
 Wheelchairs are used temporarily by 22.5 percent of respondents for long distances, such as in airports.
 The most commonly used mobility aid is a cane, used by 20.7 percent of respondents.

 None of the existing census surveys examine the supports needed to recover once severe pain or shortness of breath sets in.
-The most common accommodation needed, but not asked about, is bench seating at frequent intervals.
+The most common accommodation needed, but not asked about in research, is bench seating at frequent intervals.